 (see attachment 1)

 Architects and engineers may be engaged through the A&E Design fee schedule.
-That schedule, along with the approved list of architects, are key elements in the selection and approval process, outlined as follows.
+That schedule, along with the approved list of architects, is a key element in the selection and approval process, outlined as follows.

 - If the project cost is expected to surpass $1 million, the selection process for an architect or engineer must include interviews with more than one firm.

 Purchasing Services’ approval does not eliminate the need for other approvals as follows.
-All projects, including plant fund projects, which require the use of outside contractors, shall normally be awarded on a competitive basis; any exceptions on a cost plus or negotiated basis must be approved in accordance with the following amount limits:
+All projects, including plant fund projects, which require the use of outside contractors, shall normally be awarded on a competitive basis; any exceptions on a cost-plus negotiated basis must be approved in accordance with the following amount limits: